ganesh-2525/sigma-demo/README.md

 # sigma-demo
-this demo for git &amp;github
+this demo for git &amp;github.